srinipr4/gridss-purple-linx/README.md

 	--ulimit nofile=100000:100000
 ```

-Providing a somatic point-mutation VCF can improve Purple's copy number fit for samples with little aneuploidy.
+Providing a somatic point-mutation VCF can improve Purple's copy number fit for samples with low aneuploidy.
 This file must have the AD field populated.
 Otherwise use the argument `--nosnvvcf`.

 The ulimit increase is due to GRIDSS multi-threading using many file handles.